Accompanied combined transport: Switzerland

 Up until the opening of the Gotthard Road Tunnel in 1980, there was also a car shuttle train through the Gotthard Rail Tunnel between Göschenen und Airolo.
 Following the catastrophic fire in the road tunnel on 24 October 2001, this car shuttle train resumed operations for a few weeks.

 Rolling highways

 Rolling highways are mostly used for transit routes, e.g. through the Alps or between western and eastern Europe.

 Austria

 In Austria, rolling highways operate from Bayern via Tyrol to Italy or to Eastern Europe.

-Hungary

-There are several rolling highway routes in Hungary, including an international route linking Kiskundorozsma, near Szeged in Hungary, with Wels in Austria.

 India

 A rolling highway operates between Kolad in Maharashtra and Verna in Goa, with an extension to Surathkal in Karnataka.
 This service is more commonly known as RORO (roll-on-roll-off) in Konkan Railway.

 Switzerland

 In Switzerland, there are rolling highways across the Alps on both the Gotthard and the Lötschberg - Simplon routes.